raywenderlich/sc_perfect/For-Instructor/part5-persisting-models-with-storm.markdown

 }
 ```

-The first method we have to implement to conform to PostgresStORM is table.
+The first method we're required to implement is table().
 Here we simply return the name of the database table that corresponds to this model object.
 We'll call it acronyms.

 ```
 	override open func table() -> String { return "acronyms" }
 ```

-The second method you have to implement to conform to PostgresStORM is to.
+The second method we're required to implement is to().
 HEre you receive a row of data from the database, and you have to set each of your properties accordingly.
 I'll just look in the data dictionary for each field and set the property accordingly, casting if necessary.

 ```
 	override func to(_ this: StORMRow) {